Binary classification based Monte Carlo simulation: Using a binary classifier for (approximate) Sampling

 \subsection{Illustrating examples}

-We illustrate our approach (see fig. \ref{illustration} below) on reference 2D examples in order to illustrate the mechanism of (i) obtaining an approximate of the density ratio from samples, and (ii) sampling from the target distribution via that density ratio.
-The instrumental $Q$ was set to be Gaussian with mean and covariance estimated from the samples from $P$ (even though it can be computed, pdf $q$ was not used during the procedure).
-Notice that the classifier based sampler is indeed compatible with multimodal data, so long as $Q$ covers the different regions of mass of $P$.
+We illustrate our approach (see fig. \ref{illustration}) on reference 2D examples in order to illustrate the mechanism of (i) obtaining an approximate of the pdf ratio from samples using a feed-forward neural network \citep{bebis1994feed} with 3 hidden layers, 32 hidden units per layers and SiLU activation function that outputs $\mathrm{logit}(r_\phi(x))$; and (ii) sampling from the target distribution via that pdf ratio using the AR, IMH or IS samplers.
+The instrumental $p_0$ was set to be Gaussian with mean and covariance estimated from the samples from $p_1$ (even though it can be computed, pdf $p_0$ was not used during the procedure).